 How Much Does a Car Accident Lawsuit Typically Cost?

 At 1-800-Injured, we understand the financial hardships that an accident can cause on a person’s life.
 Not only can it affect the amount of money that you must spend out of pocket towards your insurance deductibles, but you may also experience a period of time where you are unable to work.
 With this in mind, you should partner with attorneys who work on a contingency basis, which means that they only get paid if you win your case.

 Why choose 1-800-Injured?

 1-800-Injured is an attorney and medical referral service.
-At 1-800-Injured, the attorneys within our network all work on a contingency basis.
+At 1-800-Injured, the personal injury attorneys in Tampa FL within our network all work on a contingency basis.
 They only get paid if you win your case.
 Give us a call today and allow the car accident lawyers and medical professionals in our network to handle everything so you can focus on making a full recovery from your injuries.
 Remember, there is a statute of limitations on car accident litigation.
 Consult with a trusted Tampa car accident lawyer soon after an accident has occurred.

 Frequently Asked Questions